mortovid/Computational-Methods-for-Finding-the-Stable-State-of-Convex-Morphable-Meshes/README.md

 This C++ project is used to convert a disk with a convex polyhedral metric into an isometric convex cap.
 It contains a halfedge data structure library `MeshLib` and an simple opengl viewer.

-This project was conducted under the supervision of Professor Gu at Stony Brook University.
-Help was also provided by Gavin Li.
+This project was conducted under the supervision of Professor Xianfeng Gu (CS Department, Stony Brook University).
+Help was also provided by Yuanpeng Liu (CS Department, Stony Brook University).

 ## System